Powerlearnproject/se-day1-assignment-usanCode/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+Answer:

+An example of a vague prompt:
+" Tell me all about depression"
+The way I can improve this prompt:
+"What is depression?.What are the depression 's symptoms?
+How to get cured from depression?"

+I believe with this prompt ,I will get a more accurate response from the AI because I have included the topics I want to know more about.
+From this prompt for sure I will get the definition or a better understanding of what depression might be, it's symptoms and how to get cured from it.